mkdocs/mkdocs/docs/user-guide/configuration.md

 ### remote_branch

-Set the remote branch to commit to when using `gh-deploy` to deploy to Github Pages.
+Set the remote branch to commit to when using `gh-deploy` to deploy to GitHub Pages.
 This option can be overridden by a command line option in `gh-deploy`.

 **default**: `gh-pages`

 ### remote_name

-Set the remote name to push to when using `gh-deploy` to deploy to Github Pages.
+Set the remote name to push to when using `gh-deploy` to deploy to GitHub Pages.
 This option can be overridden by a command line option in `gh-deploy`.

 **default**: `origin`